Douglas College > Student Services > Financial > Financial Aid > Awards > Science and Technology awards

-Kristianson Veterinary Technology Award of Distinction
+Kristianson Veterinary Technology Award

 Karen and John Kristianson established this endowment to reward and recognize two graduating students who have successfully managed and overcome personal, social, or economic hardship while earning the Veterinary Technology Program diploma at Douglas College.
 The Kristiansons believe that education has the power to transform lives and is a gateway to moral progress.
 Mahatma Gandhi (1869-1948) once said, "The greatness of a nation and its moral progress can be judged by the way its animals are treated.
 I hold that, the more help

 less a creature, the more entitled it is to protection by man from the cruelty of man."
 More recently, Paul McCartney has echoed this statement.
 This award places a financial premium on two graduates as role models and educators in their communities, at work and at home, regardless of where they choose to work or live.

 Kristianson Veterinary Technology National Examination Award